gokaykacan/gokaykacan/README.md

 - 👋 Hi, I’m @gokaykacan
-- 👀 I’m interested in C++ Software Development
+- 👀 I’m interested in Software Development and AI

 <!---
 gokaykacan/gokaykacan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.